mavram/curriculum-manager/README.md

-Side-project for managing a curriculum.
+# (defunct) Side-project for managing a curriculum.

 Migrated from Mercurial.